Deployment

 # Check pod status

-kubectl get pods -n ntnsync
+kubectl get pods -n dev -l app.kubernetes.io/name=ntnsync

 # View logs

-kubectl logs -n ntnsync -l app=ntnsync
+kubectl logs -n dev -l app.kubernetes.io/name=ntnsync

-# Test the service
+# Test the health endpoint

-kubectl port-forward -n ntnsync svc/ntnsync 8080:80
+kubectl port-forward -n dev svc/ntnsync 8080:80

 Configuring Notion Webhooks